List of current champions in WWE: NXT

 The top title for male wrestlers is the NXT Championship.
-It is held by first-time champion Ricky Saints, who defeated previous champion Oba Femi at No Mercy on September 27, 2025.
+It is held by first-time champion Grayson Waller.
+He won the title by defeating previous champion Tony D'Angelo, Cruz Montana, and Zilla Fatu in a fatal four-way match at Heatwave on August 30, 2026.

 The secondary title for male wrestlers is the NXT North American Championship.
-It is held by first-time champion Ethan Page, who defeated Ricky Saints on NXT on May 27, 2025.
+It is held by first-time champion Jackson Drake, who defeated Myles Borne at Heatwave on August 30, 2026.